Richard-Sti/richard-sti.github.io/_pages/about.md

 Research
 ======

-I have worked on projects spanning gravitational-wave astronomy, empirical and machine learning modelling of the galaxy--halo connection and developed a reversible Markov chain Monte carlo sampler.
+I have worked on projects spanning gravitational wave astronomy, empirical and machine learning modelling of the galaxy--halo connection and developed a reversible Markov chain Monte carlo sampler.
 Currently, I am primarily trying to figure out how gravitational wave propagation is affected by strong gravitational fields and to better understand what causes galaxies to stop forming new stars.

 Background